Sharma-aishwarya/Lead_scoring_case_study/README.md

 ## Repository Structure
 The repository contains the following files and directories:

-- `main.py`: The main Python file containing the code for data preprocessing, model training, and evaluation.
+- `Lead_Scoring_Assignment.ipynb`: The main Python file containing the code for data preprocessing, model training, and evaluation.
-- `docs/`: This directory includes two Word documents in PDF format, providing detailed documentation and analysis of the project.
+- `subjective questions/', 'summary/`: This directory includes two Word documents in PDF format, providing detailed documentation and analysis of the project.
-- `presentation/`: This directory contains a PDF presentation summarizing the project and its findings.
+- `lead_scoring_CaseStudy_Presentation/`: This directory contains a PDF presentation summarizing the project and its findings.
 - `README.md`: The file you are currently reading, providing an overview and details about the project.

 Feel free to adjust the details based on your actual file and folder structure.